Meena Kumari: Separation from husband and addiction to alcohol (1964)

 After their marriage, Amrohi allowed Kumari to continue her acting career on certain conditions.
 She agreed, but with passing time she kept breaking them.
 Abrar Alvi, director of Sahib Bibi Aur Ghulam, recounts how Amrohi would have his spy and right-hand man Baqar Ali present even in the makeup room while his wife's makeup was being done.

 According to Vinod Mehta, writer of her biography, Kumari was subjected to physical abuse in her marriage.
 He points out that although Amrohi repeatedly denied any such allegations, he learned from six different sources that she suffered.
 Events shared by actress Nargis pointed to the same.
 Such rumours found their base on the mahurat of Pinjre Ke Panchhi where Amrohi's assistant, Baqar Ali had a violent argument with Kumari.
 She immediately called for Amrohi who instead insisted that she return home.
 An enraged Kumari went to her sister, Madhu's home and never returned to Amrohi's.

 Kumari had chronic insomnia.
 Upon her physician's advice, she started taking a small peg of brandy as a sleeping pill alternative.
 This prescribed peg of brandy turned into heavy drinking after her separation from her husband in 1964.
 After that, Kumari's name was associated with Gulzar, Dharmendra and Sawan Kumar Tak.

 Deteriorating health and treatment in London (1968)

-In 1968, Kumari was diagnosed with cirrhosis of liver and received treatments in London and Switzerland in June 1968.
+In 1968, Kumari was diagnosed with cirrhosis of the liver and received treatments in London and Switzerland in June 1968.

 Upon recovery, Kumari returned to India in September 1968 and resumed work.
-She temporarily recovered but was now weak and thin.
+She temporarily recovered but was now frail.
 After returning from London, Kumari for the first time purchased her own home, which was on the eleventh floor of a building called "Landmark", situated at Carter Road, Bandra.